-Teaching students how to give voice to their experiences and ideas through the written word, while understanding the writer’s craft has been program author Debra Bell’s life work.
-Based around volume 1 of her Readers in Residence, Sleuth curriculum, this class will serve as a literature circle and guided study group for your students, with the added benefit of being part of a community of readers, sharing quality literature and fun projects!
-This course provides the unique features of 1-on-1 instruction from a “Resident Language Artist” offering professional writing/reading coach guidance, facilitated group discussions, and an audience where students can share and celebrate their weekly work and unit projects, or wrestle with new or difficult concepts in a collaborative environment.
+Based around Volume 1 of Bell’s Readers in Residence, Sleuth curriculum, this class will serve as a literature circle and guided study group for your students.
+As such, students become part of a community of readers, sharing quality literature and fun projects.
+This course provides the unique features of one-on-one instruction from a “Resident Language Artist”, offering professional writing/reading coach guidance, and facilitated group discussions.
+It will also provide an audience where students can share and celebrate their weekly work and unit projects, or wrestle with new or difficult concepts in a collaborative environment.

-- Studying six books in three genres of narrative fiction, with weekly group discussions.
+- Study six books in three genres of narrative fiction, with weekly group discussions.

-- Becoming an active, critical reader who studies the author’s choices and intentions in writing, through close analysis of the author’s craftsmanship in each select book.
+- Become an active, critical reader who studies the author’s choices and intentions in writing, through close analysis of the author’s craftsmanship in each select book.

-- Engaging in class discussions around analytical reading assignments, alongside fun, interactive, and engaging skill builders.
+- Engage in class discussions around analytical reading assignments, alongside fun, interactive, and engaging skill builders.

-- Fun, small-group activities to reinforce weekly learning.
-Increasing reading comprehension, as well as new vocabulary.
+- Use fun, small-group activities to reinforce weekly learning, and to increase reading comprehension, as well as new vocabulary.

-- Recognizing the overarching patterns of a story through character development, plot, and theme, while inspecting an author’s style and voice; and learning to read for inference, connotation, and figurative meaning.
+- Recognize the overarching patterns of a story through character development, plot, and theme, while inspecting an author’s style and voice, and learning to read for inference, connotation, and figurative meaning.

-- Guided help demonstrating their learning through fun-tastic unit projects and personal book reviews.
+- To provide guidance and help students demonstrate their learning through fun-tastic unit projects and personal book reviews.

-- Sharing the joy of reading and discussing the same books with friends made all over the country!
+- Share the joy of reading and discuss the same books with friends made all over the country.

 Evaluation and Feedback

-While students will not receive official letter grades for their assignments, as your student’s literature guide, I will provide instruction and guidance, as well as targeted feedback on each phase of all assignments, helping students through the process of evaluation utilizing the rubrics in each text.
-Emphasis on all assignments will be on developing the individual’s strengths, and improving weaknesses of each student work, encouraging personal progress and overall growth in the language arts.
+While students will not receive official letter grades for their assignments, I will provide instruction and guidance, as well as targeted feedback on each phase of all assignments.
+As your student’s literature guide, I’ll help students through the process of evaluation, utilizing the rubrics in each text.
+Emphasis on all assignments will be on developing the individual’s strengths, and improving weaknesses of each student’s work, encouraging personal progress and overall growth in the language arts.

-I will give feedback on every written assignment.
-I will grade assignments within one week of their due date.
-When students or parents email me with questions I answer within 24 hours.
+I provide feedback on every written assignment, grading them within one week of their due date.
+My response time for student’s or parent’s email questions is within 24 hours.